fabric/fabric/sites/docs/concepts/configuration.rst

             * should it ALSO honor invoke files? i.e. find both?
 What would users leveraging both tools expect?

-        * intersect of those two, like -f finding a fabfile instead of an invoke task file?
+        * override of behavior of default flags, like -f finding a fabfile instead of an invoke task file?

 * Users who have a nontrivial, non-CLI-based setup (eg celery workers or some such) should manage their own 'base' Config file as well as their own